openstack/openstacksdk/doc/source/contributor/coding.rst

 Returned Resources
 ------------------

-Complex objects returned to the caller must be a `munch.Munch` type.
-The `openstack.proxy._ShadeAdapter` class makes resources into `munch.Munch`.
+Complex objects returned to the caller must be a `openstack.resource.Resource` type.

 All objects should be normalized.
-It is shade's purpose in life to make OpenStack consistent for end users, and this means not trusting the clouds to return consistent objects.
-There should be a normalize function in `openstack/cloud/_normalize.py` that is applied to objects before returning them to the user.
-See :doc:`../user/model` for further details on object model requirements.
+It is openstacksdk's purpose in life to make OpenStack consistent for end users, and this means not trusting the clouds to return consistent objects.
+The `Resource` object should do this for us.

 Fields should not be in the normalization contract if we cannot commit to providing them to all users.